2025 Professional Development Subscription

 Advance your career while making a meaningful impact with ACLP’s 2025 Webinar Subscription Package!
 This all-inclusive program gives you access to live and on-demand webinars across all key exam domains, with 23 PDUs towards recertification.

 More than just a subscription, this package connects you to professional development programs and resources designed to facilitate the exchange of knowledge, share best practices, and distribute critical insights into supporting children facing stress and trauma.
-Whether you attend live or access recordings later, you will stay informed and empowered with content available through 2028—even if you join mid-year.
+Whether you attend live or access recordings later, you will stay informed and empowered with content available until 2028.

 *Please note: